-Netflix‘s Spanish sci-fi film Orbiter 9 follows a young woman Helena (Clara Lago), who is alone in a spaceship spending 20 years of her life since the day of her birth.
+Netflix‘s Spanish sci-fi film Orbiter 9 (Spanish: Órbita 9) follows a young woman Helena (Clara Lago), who is alone in a spaceship spending 20 years of her life from the day of her birth.
 Assigned with some secret mission by some unknown agency, her parents abandoned the ship, as a technical malfunction left them with no choice but to let their child survive and complete the mission alone.

-Orbiter 9 initially introduces us to great possibilities from the point of view of science-fiction but somehow lost in execution by bringing in too many things.
+Orbiter 9 initially introduces us to great possibilities from the point of view of science fiction but is somehow lost in execution by bringing in too many things.
 While I admire every director or filmmaker with original concepts and ideas, this sci-fi film limits itself to the romantic relationship between Helena and Alex.

 There is not a huge amount of effort put into characterization.
-Orbiter 9 has decent actors – in fact good acting by its lead characters.
+Orbiter 9 has decent actors – in fact, good acting by its lead characters.
 However, the script is a mixture of too many things without any definite point or purpose.
-Amid few plot twists, we see elements of science fiction, a love story (even that too never builds up), questions of morality and self-interest.
+Amid a few plot twists, we see elements of science fiction, a love story (even that too never builds up), and questions of morality, and self-interest.

 Starring: Clara Lago, Alex Gonzalez, Andrés Parra

 Genres: International Films, Spanish Films, Dramas, Thrillers, Sci-Fi Thrillers, Sci-Fi & Fantasy

 Release Date: April 7, 2017